 Turn and returnThis is the simple method behind many aikido techniques.
-You turn to lead the attack on, and then you return for the throw.
+You turn to lead the attack on in an aiki manner, and then you return for the throw.
 This returning is not exactly in line with the attack.
 There is some redirection in between.
 But your body movement, turning and returning, gives you the power and rhythm needed.

 Going up to go downAikido is full of paradoxes.
 If you want to bring the attacker down, you may need to bring him or her up first.
 That sort of unlocks the resistance against being pulled down.
 It also works reversed: go down to go up.
 And if you wave your hand up and down, you can get the attacker way out of balance.

 Extended spirit, short moveYou must extend your spirit to make your aikido techniques work.
 When you do, your movements don't need to be big.
 It's the spirit of them that counts.
 If it's properly extended, the actual movement can be so small it's almost invisible and still have a big effect.